 (b) has the leave and other entitlements that are determined by the Governor and which cannot be reduced during a term of appointment.

-(2) The salary and allowances payable to the Inspector are to be charged to the Consolidated Fund and this subsection appropriates the Consolidated Fund accordingly.
+(2) The salary and allowances payable to the Inspector are to be charged to the Consolidated Account and this subsection appropriates the Consolidated Account accordingly.

+[Section 7 amended by No. 77 of 2006 s.
+4.]

 8. Oath or affirmation

 (1) Before performing the functions of his or her office the Inspector is to take an oath or affirmation that he or she will faithfully and impartially perform the duties of the office, and that he or she will not, except in accordance with this Act, divulge any information received by him or her under this Act or any other law.